bigskysoftware/_hyperscript/www/docs.md

 if you invoke the method from javascript (which is perfectly acceptable) you would see that the result was a `Promise` rather than a number!

-Now, here's the trick: the event handler that we defined earlier:
+And now, here's the trick: the event handler that we defined earlier:

 ```html
 <button _="on click put theAnswer() into my.innerHTML">